eCook Meal

 DECADENT RISOTTO

-Dish up a generous mound of risotto and scatter with the remaining roast butternut.
+Dish up a generous mound of risotto and scatter with the remaining roast Butternut.
 Top with the crispy sage leaves and drizzle over the sage butter to taste.
 Scatter with the toasted pumpkin seeds, sprinkle over the remaining cheese, and side with the dressed leaves.
 You’re a natural, Chef!

-OVEN-CARAMELISED BUTTERNUT
+OVEN-CARAMELISED Butternut

-Preheat the oven to 200°C. Spread out the butternut pieces on a roasting tray, coat in oil, and season.
+Preheat the oven to 200°C. Spread out the Butternut pieces on a roasting tray, coat in oil, and season.
 Roast in the hot oven for 35-40 minutes, shifting halfway.

 GO RISOTTO!

 Boil the kettle.
 Dilute the stock with 1,5L of boiling water.
 Place a large pot over a medium heat with a drizzle of oil.
-When hot, sauté the diced onion for 5-7 minutes until softened.
+When hot, sauté the diced Onion for 5-7 minutes until softened.
 Then, add in 120g of butter.
-Once foaming, add in the rice and grated garlic and stir for 30-60 seconds until coated.
+Once foaming, add in the rice and grated Garlic and stir for 30-60 seconds until coated.
 Mix in the wine and simmer until evaporated.
 Add a ladleful of stock and allow it to be absorbed by gently simmering, stirring regularly.
 Only add the next ladle of stock when the previous one has been fully absorbed.
 Repeat this process for 25-30 minutes until the rice is cooked al dente.

 POP THE SEEDS & CRISP THE SAGE